 Initially an outlet for existential angst and carpal-tunnel syndrome, aerial acrobatics has become my favourite group activity.
 I am now a researcher by day and an acrobat whenever my bosses are not looking/ anyone else is.
-Inspired by combining my background in coral reef ecology and interest in creative research approaches, I am completing my PhD about designing and developing interactive games for science communication in fisheries.
-I also work at the Regulatory Institutions Network at the ANU, on a project about how regulation can improve quality of life and citizen engagement in our democracy.
+Inspired by combining my background in coral reef ecology and interest in creative research approaches, I recently completed my PhD about designing and developing interactive games for science communication in fisheries.
+I work as a post-doctoral researcher at the Regulatory Institutions Network at the ANU, on a project about how regulation can improve quality of life and citizen engagement in our democracy.

 This site is started as a collection of vignettes about my experiences working in science communication and fisheries conservation.
 I wanted to document my unease and hopes about usefully working in the poorly-organised space between science, arts, sustainable development, games and governance.
 Wishes for Fishes, published by the Griffith Review, is a short piece explaining why I think games are important tools for creating a better world.